kalpitborkar/Simulating-Aggression/README.md

   - `Dove` strategy - Passive
   - `Hawk` strategy - Aggressive

-### Doves and Hawks
-`Dove` shares the food if against a dove.
+- `Dove` shares the food if against a dove.
-`Hawk` steals both pieces of food if against a dove.
+- `Hawk` steals both pieces of food if against a dove.
-No agent gets any food if both the agents are `Hawks`
+- No agent gets any food if both the agents are `Hawks`

 ## Simulation Rules
 In each iteration of `Simulation`: